 If any part of the arrangement is found to be contrary to the Act or Rules, illegal, invalid, or contrary to public policy, this will not affect the validity of the rest of the arrangement; and the part of the arrangement in question must be interpreted accordingly.

 30. Joint liabilities

 The rights of any creditor who has a joint and individual claim against a third party will not be affected by this proposal.

-31 Surplus

-All amounts paid into the arrangement are intended to be used to pay dividends to unsecured creditors (after payment of the costs of the arrangement).
-However, if at the end of the arrangement up to £200 remains in the scheme, the Supervisor may choose to return this to you as surplus.

-Summary Sheet for Proposed Individual Voluntary Arrangement